Direct Support Workforce

 New DSP recruitment resources!

-This set of customizable outreach materials – flyers in English and Spanish, social media posts and public service announcements – can help raise awareness and attract job seekers to this essential field.
+This set of customizable outreach materials – flyers in English and Spanish, social media posts and public service announcements – can help raise awareness and attract job seekers to this essential field supporting individuals with intellectual and developmental disabilities.

 Agencies can easily add their own logo and a QR code linking directly to their job listings, making the materials ready for targeted local use.